ellbur/rstweaver/doc/source/reference.rst

 ====================

 This reference is about using the rst directives: options and arguments that they accept.
-For the API documentation, see... somewhere.

-To get a feel for how to use these directives, see the :doc:`tutorial`.
+To get a feel for how to use these directives, see :doc:`using`.

 Non-interactive directive
 ~~~~~~~~~~~~~~~~~~~~~~~~~